themrcesi/Biomedical-Informatics/Machine Learning Ranking/README.md

    pip install -r requirements.txt
    ```

+> Please, notice that if you use LInux you must install tkinter by yourself.

 ### Creating the classifier

 Execute the file file `ranker.py` in order to generate the classifier.